loicdubois/have-i-been-pwned/README.md

 usage: check_passwords.py [-h] [--csv] [--csv-column CSV_COLUMN] input
 ```

-You can either pass a plain-text password or a CSV file
+You can either pass a plain-text password:
 ```
 python3 check_passwords.py 12345678
 Password '12345678' has been leaked.
 ```

+Or input a CSV file:
 ```
 python3 check_passwords.py --csv --csv-column 0 ~/exported_password.csv
 Password '12345678' has been leaked.